 The second edition of Big Data: Think Big CEE Congress, organized by MMC Polska, was held on 15 and 16 April in Warsaw Westin Hotel.
 ITKeyple was a media partner at this prestigious event that brought together industry professionals, researchers, scientists, and policy makers to interact and debate various issues in BIG data and IT security.

 The Big Data Congress is a response to growing potential of new technologies and challenges they bring to the market.
 However, the focus is placed not on merely technological issues, but rather on exploiting and harnessing the opportunities of the continuing data explosion.
+From companies that offer data engineering services to those who specialize in computer server rooms to small business advisors, there are talks from a wide range of experts.
 Therefore, the event provides a neutral platform for discussion, exchange ideas or experiences.
 It is also an excellent opportunity to establish and strengthen business relationships for all trendsetters and leaders.

 The Congress was officially opened by The President of the Advisory Board, Maciej Witucki.
 After the opening, Dariusz Piotrowski, Board Member at Microsoft Polska, gave an introduction speech.
 Big Data, Mr Piotrowski assured, is a very useful tool for doing business because it offers “unlimited possibilities for a study of customer behavior,” and “without any feedback a company is very likely to go in the wrong direction.”